 Sunday morning was a home Giants NFL football game so I was off early to go to the game.
 It was warming up and sunny without a cloud in the sky – great weather to watch a football game.
 I got home from the game, moved branches around, pulled one down that was leaning on the house, and turned the radio on at 5:15pm (2115z) and went right to 10m.
 Just after 6pm (2200z) I started to hear JA stations and was able to work two JA stations back to back on 10m.
 I even worked one JA station on 3 bands – 10, 15 & 20m.
 I popped over to 15m and worked a few more stations and after a quick bite for dinner popped over to 20m for the remainder of the contest working AL9A as my last contact.

 I ended up logging 9 different JA stations in 12 contacts, 5 different AK stations in 6 contacts with 4 on 10m, 5 different HI stations in 6 contacts also with 4 on 10m.
 I also logged the 3XY1D Guinea dxpedition, the C5A Gambia dxpedition and Turkey on 10m for the first time.
 In total worked 65 different DXCCs.
-Had a nice short chat with a few different operators including Derek J39BS who I seem to find in most contests as well as KL7AF who recalled sending my QSL request from over 2 years ago.
+Had a nice short chat with a few different operators including Derek J39BS who I seem to find in most contests as well as KL7AF who recalled sending my QSL request

 Here’s my score summary for the time I was able to spend on the air:

 Band QSOs Pts Zone DXCC 14 43 108 17 27 21 67 180 17 36 28 142 385 17 51 Total 252 673 51 114 Score : 111,045